Low Vs High Profile Box Spring: Which Is Better?

 Two products provide two different levels of support

-A lower product has a smaller framework that weighs less, making it easy to move around whenever necessary.
+A low-profile product has a smaller framework that weighs less, making it easy to move around whenever necessary.

-A lower bed height can give the sense of more space.
+A lower bed height can create the illusion of more space.
 Your room might appear more open and less crowded without the added size.

 If the room is already small, this characteristic will come in handy.
 The lower springs won’t increase the bed’s impact in the space it takes up.